 He was Chair and a founding member of the Association for a Better Long Island, past acting Chair of the Long Island Regional Planning Board, served as Chair of the Long Island University Board of Trustees, served on the Boards of WNET/Channel 13 and WLIW/Channel 21 and has been Executive Vice Chairman of the Tilles Center For The Performing Arts, in addition to serving on the Board and Executive Board of the Long Island Association.
 He has also worked to form the Long Island Arts Alliance, attempting to bring together the cultural institutions of Long Island.

 He is also involved with significant interfaith activities: two of the most prominent being Project Understanding, which he formed with Monsignor Tom Hartman in 1987, bringing Catholic and Jewish teenagers together annually on a mission to Israel; and as the producer of the first Vatican commemoration of the Holocaust under the auspices of Pope John Paul II in Rome in 1994.

 He is a member and past President of Temple Beth-El of Great Neck, is on the Board of The Jewish Outreach Institute and has been a member of the National Young Leadership Cabinet of the UJA.

-Roger Tilles was born and educated in Great Neck in their public schools.
-He and his wife, Jerry, and their daughters, Eliana and Hanaleah, still reside in Great Neck where their children have graduated from the Great Neck public schools.
+Roger Tilles was born and educated in Great Neck in their public schools and his daughters, Eliana and Hanaleah, graduated from the Great Neck public schools.